CS2401-Fall2021/project-lab-part-1/README.md

 ## Part 3: The GAME Class (70 pts total)
 Game.java should have the following methods:
 ### 3.1 Room[] createSimpleGame(int numKey) (20 pts)
 Returns an array of ROOMs, with at most numKeys keys.
-Be creative, but it must return at least 5 rooms.
+Be creative, but it must return at least 5 rooms(5 can be a hardcoded value).
+At least one room must have multiple keys.

-### 3.2 printHallway(Room[] rooms, boolean[] keysFound) (20 pts)
+### 3.2 printHallway(Room[] rooms, boolean[] keysFound) (20 pts).
 Performs the Hallway Steps listed above.
-You might want to read the Helpful tool: Scanner.java section before implementing.
+KeysFound is a boolean array where the index represents the ID of the key.
+It has length numKeys.
+Hint: You might want to read the Helpful tool: Scanner.java section before implementing.

 ### 3.3 printRoom(Room room, boolean[] keysFound) (10 pts)
 Performs Room steps 1-4 listed above.
+KeysFound is a boolean array where the index represents the ID of the key.

 ### 3.4 main(10 pts)
-* defines a numKey greater than 3
+* defines a numKey greater than 3 (hardcode this value)
 * Calls createSimpleGame with numKey
-* creates a boolean[] of keysFound the length of numKey
+* creates a boolean[] of keysFound the length of numKey.
+Every initial value should be false.
 * Begins the game by calling printHallway.

 ### Demoing Full Walkthrough(10 pts)